Exotic Pet Owners Community |

 Once infected with the rabies virus, the virus replicates in body tissues and eventually reaches the brain.
 Once in the brain of the infected animal, death usually occurs within ten days.

-The first symptom seen with rabies may be a personality change.
-This will be followed by the excitatory phase of the disease, during which the animal may become aggressive and dangerous.
+disease, during which the animal may become aggressive and dangerous.
 The excitatory phase is followed by the paralytic stage, sometimes also called the "dumb" form of rabies.
 In this stage, the throat becomes paralyzed, causing the animal to be unable to swallow and the typical drooling is seen during this phase of the disease.

 Once symptoms of rabies begin, the disease is incurable and fatal.
 Rabies is seen in both dogs and cats.
 Contrary to popular belief, rabies is actually more common in cats than in dogs in some areas.
 Rabies can also affect horses and other livestock.